 — Gartner Customer Experience Research, 2025

 The term 'AI voice agent' is frequently misunderstood — both overstated by vendors and underestimated by skeptics.
-At its core, a modern AI voice agent is an autonomous software system that can conduct full telephone conversations with humans, processing spoken language in real time, generating contextually relevant responses, taking defined actions (such as updating CRM records, booking appointments, or routing calls), and completing end-to-end customer journeys without human intervention.
+A modern AI voice agent is an autonomous software system that conducts full telephone conversations with humans: processing spoken language in real time, generating contextually relevant responses, taking defined actions (updating CRM records, booking appointments, routing calls), and completing end-to-end customer journeys without human intervention.

 - Inbound call handling: Customer service, complaint resolution, account management, technical support triage